BrianFurious/ARNPC-Include/README.md

 ARNPC-Include
 =============

-This is a little library which makes RNPC plugin more easier.
+ARNPC is an extended library of RNPC plugin.
+Read RNPC plugin thread on SA-MP forums for more informations